 The LA Phil Story

 The LOS ANGELES PHILHARMONIC, under the vibrant leadership of Music & Artistic Director Gustavo Dudamel, presents an inspiring array of music through a commitment to foundational works and adventurous explorations.
-Both at home and abroad, the Philharmonic – recognized as one of the world’s outstanding orchestras—is leading the way in ground-breaking programming, both on stage and in the community, offering a diverse range of programs that reflect the orchestra’s artistry and demonstrate its vision.
-2018/19 marks the orchestra’s 100th season.
+Both at home and abroad, the LA Phil—recognized as one of the world’s outstanding orchestras—is leading the way in groundbreaking and diverse programming, on stage and in the community, that reflects the orchestra’s artistry and demonstrates its vision.
+2023/24 marks the orchestra’s 105th season.

-More than 250 concerts are either performed or presented by the LA Phil at its two iconic venues: the Frank Gehry-designed Walt Disney Concert Hall and the Hollywood Bowl.
-These presentations represent a breadth and depth unrivaled by other orchestras or cultural institutions.
+More than 250 concerts are either performed or presented by the LA Phil at the Frank Gehry-designed Walt Disney Concert Hall, The Ford, and the famed Hollywood Bowl.
+Collectively, the presentations at the LA Phil’s three iconic venues represent a breadth and depth unrivaled by other orchestras or cultural institutions.

-Since its official opening in 1922, the Hollywood Bowl has been the summer home of the Los Angeles Philharmonic.
+Since its official opening in 1922, the Hollywood Bowl has been the summer home of the LA Phil.
 One of the largest natural amphitheaters in the world, with a seating capacity of nearly 18,000, the Hollywood Bowl plays host to the finest artists from all genres of music.
-In February 2017, the Hollywood Bowl was named Best Major Outdoor Concert Venue for the 13th year in a row at the 28th Annual Pollstar Awards.
+In February 2023 the venue was named the Outdoor Concert Venue of the Year at the 34th Annual Pollstar Awards, an honor bestowed 15 previous times and has been twice awarded the Top Amphitheater prize at the Billboard Live Music Awards.
 For millions of music lovers across Southern California, the Hollywood Bowl is synonymous with summer.